Characters: Wreck It Ralph Other Characters

 - Cheerful Children: An entire group of them, who are for the most part pretty upbeat.

 - Co-Dragons: Rancis and Candlehead to Taffyta.
-For most of the movie, they're always right next to her, ready to do whatever she commands.
+For most of the movie, they stick to her like caramel on a candy apple.

 - Competitive Balance: Their stats in the playable version of Sugar Rush vary from kart to kart.
 See Fragile Speedster, Jack of All Stats, Lightning Bruiser, and Mighty Glacier for information on individual karts.